twitocode/Tantalum/content/Notes/Religion/Unit 3 Review.md

 ___
 # What are sacraments?
- Efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us.
-The visible rites by which the sacraments are celebrated signify and make present the graces proper to each sacrament, bearing fruit in those who receive them with the required dispositions.
+ Efficacious signs of grace, by which divine life is dispensed to us.
 <!--ID: 1748199550468-->